janelletavares/bonobot-tester/submission/README.md

 # Zoom Participant Factory

+This directory contains the definition of an API that manages requests to add participants to a Zoom meeting.

 ## Behaviors
-* Create Kubernetes Pods that join a Zoom meeting without audio or video
+* Processes requests to create Kubernetes Pods that join a Zoom meeting without audio or video
-* A single user may not request more than 15 participants in one request
+* A single user may not ask for more than 15 participants in one request
 * A single user may not have more than 3 active requests concurrently

 ## Prerequisites